mpadillagarcia/Time-Series-Clustering/README.md

 The dataset used comes from a Kaggle repository containing information on cryptocurrencies from the Binance exchange.
 Work is done exclusively with USDT trading pairs due to their popularity and trading volume.
 The data includes fields such as opening price, traded volume, and opening time, among others.

 ### Data Transformation
+Among the data transformation steps are the following:
 1. **Elimination of Unnecessary Columns**: Columns that are not necessary for the analysis are removed (high, low, close, volume, number_of_trades, taker_buy_base_asset_volume, taker_buy_quote_asset_volume).
 2. **Renaming Columns**:
    - `open_time` to `date`
    - `open` to `price`
    - `quote_asset_volume` to `volumen_usdt`
 3. **Data Grouping**: Data is grouped daily, using the arithmetic mean for prices and the sum for volume.
-4. **Selection of Time Interval**: A time interval between January 2020 and December 2022 is selected to maximize the amount of data from different cryptocurrencies.
+4. **Selection of Time Interval**: A python script is used to determine the best 365-days time interval between January 2020 and December 2022.
+It is selected to maximize the amount of data from different cryptocurrencies.

 ### Price Normalization and Smoothing

 Once prices have been normalized, the volatility of this sector can lead to large price changes in a short period.
 This can complicate the clustering process and the comparison of asset trends.
 For this reason, exponential moving average (EMA) fields have been added to the files based on the normalized price.

-The EMA is widely used in technical analysis of financial markets and smooths fluctuations in asset prices (Żbikowski, 2016).
+The EMA is widely used in technical analysis of financial markets and smooths fluctuations in asset prices.
 EMA 50, EMA 100, and EMA 200 are used in this work, being the most popular for studying asset trends in the cryptocurrency sector.

 ## Clustering Models